Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 To create Total Probability of Failure Plot:

-2. Bench Design Chart Options dialog appears.
+2. The Bench Design Chart Options dialog appears.
 Select Analysis Type = Wedge and Chart Type = Total Probability of Failure.

 3. Click OK.